charihara/Experimental_Sensors/Photon_Instructions.md

 # *Photon Instructions*
-## NOTE: If you have never used a particle device before, follow the instructions on this link: https://docs.particle.io/guide/getting-started/connect/electron/ to install the Particle CLI
+## NOTE: If you have never used a photon before, follow the instructions on this link: https://docs.particle.io/guide/getting-started/connect/photon/ to install the Particle CLI

 ## Connect to the Photon